registry-operator/registry-operator/docs/reference/out.md

-Registry is the Schema for the registries API
+Registry is the Schema for the registries API.